Ulgamon/algorithms/README.md

 - Files inside this folder have a commented description of a problem and a solution
 - I used jest library for unit tests that test algorithms
 - Tests are located inside test folder with <problem_name>/test.ts

+### Installing

+When you install code on your machine run:

+> $ npm run test

+to run the tests.